ccwaddey/dots/README.md

 ### .gitconfig

-Add a .gitconfig file to your .priv directory.
+Add a `.gitconfig` file to your `.priv` directory.

 ### .muttrc

 This file will be harmless if you don't download mutt, but be prepared to do some configuring if you do, specifically adding a .muttrc file to your .priv directory.
+The packages gnupg, mutt, and urlview are for this config.

 ### .profile

 Basically the same advice as for .eksh.
-Add a .alias file to your .priv directory and adjust PKG_PATH and CVSROOT to your liking.
+Add a `.alias` file to your `.priv` directory and adjust `PKG_PATH` and `CVSROOT` to your liking.

 ### .tmux.conf

 You need to have xclip installed to get copy/paste working right.

+### .urlview

+This requires urlview.sh in bin.
+You should also run

+    mkdir .linksurlview

 ### .xkb/*